KnowledgeHound-com/DataApi/docs/DataSetsAPI.md

 ### Survey Dimension
 A JSON file defining the programing of the survey.

-Note: The default_crosstabs, suggested_crosstabs, suggested_filters, and default_filters arrays are all optional.
-They
-may be excluded when not used or sent as empty arrays.

 The Survey dimension supports specifying a default weighting variable, using the `default_weighting` and `weighting_label` fields on a question template.
 Both fields are optional, but if used, only one template should be marked as such.